Holocaust Memoirs, Testimonies, Histories

 *#In Memory's Kitchen: A Legacy from the Women of Terezin.
 Ed.
 Cara De Silva.
 Trans.
 Bianca Steiner Brown.
 Introduction Michael Berenbaum.
 Northvale, NS: Jason Aronson, 1996.

 * Mieder, Wolfgang and David Scrase.
 The Holocaust: Personal Accounts.
-Burlington VT: The Center for Holocaust Studies at The University of Vermont, 2001.
+Burlington VT: The Center for Holocaust Studies at the University of Vermont, 2001.
 [Twenty survivors recounting their experiences]

 *Millu, Liana.
 Smoke over Birkenau.
 Trans. from the Italian Lynne Sharon Schwartz.
 New York: The Jewish Publication Society, 1991.